krbnite/krbnite.github.io/_posts/2017-09-18-The-YouTube-Reporting-API.md

 title: The YouTube Reporting API
 ---

+Scraping YouTube is great for getting total views, likes, dislikes, comments and sometimes a few other quantities, especially if you want real-time estimates at better-than-daily cadence (e.g., hourly).
+In terms of timeliness, scraping YouTube for estimates of your content's viewership is better than waiting for YouTube to officially release estimates of "valid views" in 2-3 days.
+That said, you should understand that such hourly scrapes might have some noise from the presence and removal of so-called invalid views, e.g., bots, scrapers, and page refreshes.
+This is usually a negligible difference, especially if your content generally gets a lot "valid" views (real people eyes!) and you don't pay an offshore team to unnaturally inflate your count.

-Scraping is great for views, likes, dislikes, comments and sometimes a few other quantities.
-The reason for scraping is timeliness: it affords you to get up-to-minute estimates of your content's viewership without waiting for YouTube to officially release estimates of valid views in 2-3 days.
-Scraping itself might not even be necessary for small players in the media game:  one can use YouTube's real-time analytics if they do not frequently release too much content (I think it tracks the lateste 20 uploads).
-But if you work at a media company that releases 15-50 videos every day, this option becomes less useful -- thus scraping (which I covered in several previous posts).
+Scraping is great and satisfying to automate, but small players in the media game might be better off using YouTube's real-time analytics if they do not frequently release too much content (I think it tracks the lateste 20 uploads) and don't already know how to scrape.
+YouTube real-time reporting is less useful if you work at a media company that releases
+15-50 videos every day-- thus scraping (which I covered in several previous posts).

-If timeliness is not a factor, scraping might not be the best option since you can technically use YouTube analytics and get more info than you can scrape.
-That said, you can still "scrape" if selenium is in your arsenal by creating your own API that can sign into your analytics.youtube.com account and scrape around.
+Another thing to consider is whether or not timeliness is a factor: if your project doesn't need the most up-to-date data, you can technically use YouTube analytics and get more info than you can scrape.
+This is especially true if you care about a time sequence of such data for dates gone by long before you've made a scraper.
+That said, you can still "scrape" if selenium is in your arsenal by having it sign into your analytics.youtube.com account and scrape around.

 But still, is that the best way?
 Or just a cool way?